Thakur-Sahab-4-5-2000/Thakur-Sahab-4-5-2000/README.md

 Hi my name is Shubham Kumar, I am a passionate Fullstack Web Developer from Punjab.

-- 🔭 Working on multiple frontend and backend projects using React, NextJS,React Native and Nodejs
+- 🔭 Working on multiple frontend and backend projects using React, NextJS,React Native, Nodejs, ASP.NET and C#.

 ---